+Member with Both Noncontributory

-Age at Death Member with Noncontributory Insurance Only Member with Both Noncontributory and Contributory Insurance Any Age 1 1/2 times salary 3 1/2 times salary during active service.
+Age at Death Member with Noncontributory Insurance Only and Contributory Insurance

+Any Age 1 1/2 times salary 3 times salary

+Note: The definition of salary in this chart is the total base salary upon which your pension contributions were based during the year preceding your death during active service.
 If death occurs within the first year of enrollment, the amount of the noncontributory insurance is based on the base salary earned until the date of death.
 The amount of contributory insurance, however, is based on the full annual base salary.